memalhot/gh-smartsheet/README.md

 # gh-smartsheet

+Clone and cd into this repo and once in the directory, start a venv.
-To run start a venv:
+To start a venv:
 ```
 source venv/bin/activate
 pip -r requirements.txt